yijing-sie/RNN-and-LSTM/README.md

 ## RNNs and GRUs and CTCs

-> [mytorch](mytorch) is my own custom deep learning library, which acts similar to other deep learning libraries like PyTorch or Tensorflow, for the three following assignments
+> [mytorch](mytorch) is my custom deep learning library, built entirely in NumPy, that functions similarly to established DL lebraries like PyTorch or TensorFlow, for the three following assignments

 ### 1. Recurrent neural network